Jump to:

 Ingredients

-- 1 yellow or red onion roughly chopped
+- 1 yellow or white onion roughly chopped; red can also be used

 - 1 red bell pepper roughly chopped